Work on yourself more than you do on your job.

 - Be your own best friend.
 Learning to love yourself will create a centeredness that everyone deserves to experience.
 You’ll be happier in every area of your life.

 - Set relationship goals.
 You wouldn’t start a business, career, or anything else super important without setting goals, so why skip relationships?
 Start small and come up with goals together.
+More on relationships in this blog post, How To Have Better Relationships and this podcast, Toxic And Difficult Relationships.

 - Put as much effort into your relationships as you do into your work.
 This is hard for type-A, achievement oriented people.
 However, it’s absolutely necessary.
 People matter the most.
 Prioritize your people.